 Along the lines of displaying your guest book, you might opt for a display you can hang.
 Perhaps a wooden slat is cut out in the shape of the state where you get married, or a fun chalkboard and paint markers are used to capture guest names.
 Another option is to have guests sign a large photo frame of the couple with a window marker.

 Arts and Crafts

 When a couple is surrounded by creative people, it makes sense to let the guest book be an extension of that creativity.
 Paint a tree on a canvas and have guests leave their fingerprints as leaves.
 Have a cocktail napkin doodle contest and collect the designs for a scrapbook.
 Encourage guests to write down their favorite memory with the couple.

 For the kids at heart, a personalized board game covered in signatures may be the way to go.
 Have guests leave a short note on Jenga blocks or Monopoly spaces.
 Buy a craft card deck for 52 unique card signatures and designs.
 Nearly any board game with surface area that can be signed makes for a fun option, and you’ll be able to think back on your wedding guests every time you play.

 Photo Booth Strips

 Combining photos of your guests with their love notes and well-wishes can be easily accomplished with photo booth strips.
-Leave a blank scrapbook beside your photo booth and have the booth print an extra copy of each strip to have pasted into the book.
-Guests are then able to sign the book next to their sweet or goofy photos, and it’ll give you the opportunity to laugh along with them at their over-sized cowboy hats and feather boas.
+Leave a blank scrapbook beside your photo booth and have the booth print an extra copy of each strip to paste into the book.
+Guests can then sign the book next to their sweet or goofy photos, and it’ll give you the opportunity to laugh along with them at their over-sized cowboy hats and feather boas.
 Don’t want to splurge on the photo booth?
-Get an instant-print camera so guests can snap their own shots to paste in the book.
+Get an instant-print camera so guests can snap their own shots to paste in the book!